manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 #### Setup your minikube
 Cert-manager have a great tutorial here:
 - https://cert-manager.io/docs/tutorials/acme/ingress/#step-2-deploy-the-nginx-ingress-controller
-You should follow the post, they provide many explaination.
+You should follow the post.
+They provide many explanations.
-Their post assume you're testing on a real k8s cluster (GKE or any public cloud provider offer some free resource for testing).
+Their post assumes you're testing on a real k8s cluster (GKE or any public cloud provider offers some free resource for testing).
-Our post is for minikube, some dependencies required:
+Our post is for minikube.
+Some dependencies required:
 - minikube (we're using v1.24.0)
 - helm (v3.7.0)
 ```bash